Hebridean Sky

 In 2003 the ship's name was changed to Sun, and the year after, the vessel was bought by International Shipping, who renamed her Island Sun, and then she was chartered by Mauritius Island Cruises.
 They planned to operate the vessel on a regular basis, making cruises around Mauritius from Port Louis.
-Unfortunately, the company did not pass through bureaucratic regulations enforced by the government and was forced to cease operations after only a couple of days.
+However, the company did not pass through bureaucratic regulations enforced by the government and was forced to cease operations after only a couple of days.

 During 2004, a company named Around The World Cruises began to promote cruises from Fremantle, Australia, for the coming summer.
 After experiencing some difficulties, the company finally managed to obtain Island Sun at a very short notice, and she duly arrived in Fremantle on 26 November.
 After making only four short cruises the departure that was scheduled for 10 December was cancelled almost before the voyage, and the operating company went bankrupt few days later.

 A bit later Mauritius Island Cruises also collapsed, and in 2005 Island Sun was sold to the Danish Clipper Group, and the vessel was chartered to an American company named Travel Dynamics International.
 They renamed the vessel Corinthian II, refurbished and redecorated her, and for eight years she cruised mainly in the Mediterranean region and later in Antarctica.

 In 2013 the ship was chartered from Clipper Group by Polar Latitudes and Poseidon Expeditions.
 They operated her in Antarctica and the Arctic.

 In 2014 the ship was acquired by Noble Caledonia, a company that already owned sister vessels Island Sky (formerly Renaissance VIII) and Caledonian Sky (formerly Renaissance VI).
 The ship was refitted in April 2016.

 December 2024 she is traveling the coast of Madagascar, docking in Fort Dauphin at the Port d'Ehola for the day.
 She will be returning to Madagascar in 2025 with other cruises up and down the coast of SE Africa from South Africa to Mauritius.